 So what went wrong?
 In short, everything and it starts and ends with the story^.
 Dan O'Bannon and Ronald Shusett's story, ALIEN, left us all talking over 30 years later.
 PROMETHEUS is proof of the power of that first story.
 H.R.
 Giger and Ron Cobb's brilliant designs (Giger for everything "Alien", Cobb for everything "earthian"), as well as director Ridley Scott's impeccable storytelling, brought it all together.
 The acting, SFX, and score was all artistic icing on the cake!

-There was depth, thought, and a philosophy that students would write term papers about for decades to come.
+There was depth, thought, and a philosophy in ALIEN that students would write term papers about for decades to come.
 None of that exists in PROMETHEUS, as this movie requires no cerebral heavy lifting.
-The various mis-step beats, timed to keep our interest, never lead anywhere: they're just one damned thing after the next until the characters, with their unknown or ridiculous motivations, are killed off; often in a variety of bone-headed ways (instead of running in the path of something slowly falling toward you, how about running out of its path?
+The various mis-step beats, timed to keep our interest, never lead anywhere: they're just one damned thing after the next until the characters, with their unknown or ridiculous motivations, are killed off; often in a variety of bone-head ways (instead of running in the path of something slowly falling toward you, how about running out of its path?
 Duh?!?
 Even scared rabbits do this, and they are rabbits!)

 There may be more movies in the ALIEN franchise, but I've been burned enough.
 I'll wait for the next one to come out on video first.
 If PROMETHEUS is any indication, the next ALIEN movie will be direct to video.